mini-M-py/API/README.md

       * secret_key
       * algorithm
       * access_token_expire_minutes
+      * email
+      * password `Don't use your email's password insted use App password provided by your email service provider`

 * Start the server `uvicorn main:app --reload`
 * Navigate to `http://localhost:8000/docs` in your web browser to access the Swagger UI.
 From here, you can test the API endpoint using the built-in interface.

 ## Endpoints
-The APi provides the following endpoints:
+The API provides the following endpoints:
 * `POST /users/` : create a new user
+* `POST /user/verified`: send otp to verify your email
 * `GET /user/{id}`: get user information by ID
 * `GET /posts/`: get all the posts
 * `GET /posts/{id}`: get post's information by ID